MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/understanding-work-location.md

 ## Prerequisites

 > [!NOTE]
-> The Microsoft Teams Public Preview Ring is an opt-in feature.
+> The Microsoft Teams public preview is an opt-in feature.
 For more information, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates?tabs=new-teams-client).

 ## What’s new (public preview)